Oura Ring has helped me detect sleep apnea — here's what you need to know

 The Oura Ring tracks blood oxygen levels

 It’s crucial to mention that wearable technology shouldn’t replace seeing your physician if you suspect an underlying health condition like sleep apnea.
-However, the Oura Ring (along with other game-changing new wearables on the market) may help detect and track occurrences you can share with your healthcare provider.
+However, the Oura Ring (along with other game-changing health wearables on the market) may help detect and track occurrences you can share with your healthcare provider.

-If you hit your sleep tab on the Oura app, you’ll notice the Oura Ring tracks average blood oxygen saturation as a percentage.
-Oura says factors like sleeping environment or allergies could lower blood oxygen levels, but this could also be a sign of sleep apnea.
 Levels between 95-100% are considered normal, and you can track your long-term breathing regularity trend to help you detect any patterns over time (recommended).
 The Oura Ring measures blood oxygen levels using LED sensors, shining red and infrared light ‘into your finger’ and using ‘the reflected light that bounces back to estimate how much oxygen is in your blood.’

 Oura provides a breathing graph